Mahmoud El Materi: Political life

 During his stay in Dijon, Mahmoud El Materi wrote political articles in several newspapers including Le Populaire.
 Later in Paris, he became member of the French Communist Party that he left quickly for the French Socialist Party.
 He got engaged as well in the Human Rights League and with some friends, founded Étoile Nord-Africaine.
 As a result of that, he became a regular contributor in several newspapers such as Le Progrès de la Côte-d'Or, Le Rappel socialiste and Le Populaire de Paris.

 In 1924, he reunited with Habib Bourguiba, and together they started a militant career in Tunisian student associations in Paris.

-With Habib Bourguiba, El Materi belonged to the core of the founders of the Neo Destour (Ksar Hellal Congress of March 2, 1934), the ancestor of the Constitutional Democratic Rally, and he was chosen by his peers to become the first president of the party, a position he held for four years, until 1938.
+With Habib Bourguiba, El Materi belonged to the core of the founders of the Neo Destour (Ksar Hellal Congress of March 2, 1934), the ancestor of the Constitutional Democratic Rally, and he was chosen by his peers to become the first president of the party, a position he held for four years, until his resignation in 1938 following his organized strike in November the previous year.